RenViscoso/LMDL-Blender-Importer/README.md

 The model files are divided into semantic groups, whether they are **ship**, **bot**, **droid**, etc. Models names, unfortunately, are too short, but they should help you recognize which model you are importing if you're familiar with the game.

-After importing, it is recommended to mirror the model armature along the Y axis (for some reason they are written like this, this can be found in the early screenshots of the game).
+The model armature will be mirrored along the Y axis when imported (for some reason they are written like this, this can be found in the early screenshots of the game).
 If you later decide to unparent the meshes from the skeleton, do so via **Clear Parent and Keep Transformation**

 <details>